 Vanillin makes the Main aroma of vanilla from.
 However, many other flavors contribute to it, so that the taste is unique.
 Nevertheless, many consumers are satisfied with the one-dimensional taste of vanillin.

-In any case, it is not surprising that the aim was to produce this substance chemically and therefore cheaply.
-In fact, it was in...
-Germany (Holzminden), where there is End of the 19th century succeeded for the first time in producing vanillin synthetically.
+In any case, it is not surprising that people strove to produce this substance chemically and therefore cheaply.
+In fact, it was in Germany (Holzminden), where there is End of the 19th century succeeded for the first time in producing vanillin synthetically.

 Vanillin can be produced by two different processes.
-Either artificially through chemical production or in a natural way.
+Either artificially through a chemical production or naturally.

 The chemical variation can be made, for example, from Waste from paper production can be synthesized.
-The second variant is usually represented by Microorganisms from natural raw materials such as sugar beet pulp.
-Then the package may state that "natural flavoring vanillin" is in there.
+The second variant is usually represented by Microorganisms from natural starting materials such as sugar beet pulp.
+Then the package may state that "natural flavoring agent vanillin" is in there.

 Vanillin is used very widely.
-From food, over medicines up to perfumes this flavouring is used.
-About the worldwide consumption of vanillin is twelve times higher than it could be covered by real vanilla.
+From food, to medicines, to perfumes, this flavoring is used.
+About twelve times higher is the worldwide consumption of vanillin than it could be covered by real vanilla.
 This also means that in most foods can not contain real.

 Vanilla sugar versus vanillin sugar

 Vanillin sugar is cheaper than real vanilla sugar and therefore often cheap to buy in large packages.
-Hardly a baking recipe that can do without.
+There is hardly a baking recipe that can do without it.
 However, caution is advised, because often with still other flavouring substances in vanillin sugar is being helped.